Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Axisymmetric Shallow Water Moment Equations

 with

-The vector V contains the unknown variables, in convective form. \(A_r\) and \(A_{\theta}\) are the one-dimensional system matrices in radial direction and angular direction, respectively. \(G(V)\) is a vector containing the forcing terms, while the vector \(S(V)\) contains the source terms.
+The vector V contains the unknown variables, in convective form. \(A_r\) and \(A_{\theta}\) are the one-dimensional system matrices in radial direction and angular direction, respectively. \(G(V)\) is a vector containing the geometric source terms, while the vector \(S(V)\) contains the friction source terms.
+This system can also be written in the following form: